 A UV/IR Cut filter is useful to return the camera to normal visible light sensitivity, similar to the filter that was removed from the camera in the conversion process.
 However, because it is unlikely to be exactly the same as the factory fitted filter the colour reproduction is likely to be slightly different and Auto White Balance [AWB] and other pre selected colour settings on the camera are unlikely to be accurate.
 This means a custom White Balance will have to be performed again.
 Another problem is the IR blocking part of the filter is done by a Hot Mirror coating [Dichroic] that reflects the IR light rather than absorbing it, this causes problems with wide angle lenses wider than about 28mm in full frame terms.
 The effect of the filter lessens as you go away from the centre, so the corners of the image tend to be discoloured by IR light leaking through.

 First of all if you have a Sony Mirrorless Camera, you should really be using RAW files, Sony make this easy by letting you download Capture One for Sony, by Phase One, free of charge.
-Adobe Lightroom is another great raw converter, but whichever you use it allows much more control over white balance and other variables than the Camera's .jpg's.
+Adobe Lightroom the most popular Raw Converter, but does not have the colour temp range required for False Colour IR and so cannot be recommend for IR at all.
+Whichever converter you use it allows much more control over white balance and other variables than the Camera's .jpg's.
 The higher Bit Depth of the RAW Data allows much more manipulation before any unwanted artifacts, like Banding, Highlight blowing and Shadow crushing, start showing.